Tortoise0Knight/german_credit_data_mlp/README.md

 # german_credit_data_mlp
-A course project of Data Science Intro of Nanjing University
+A course project of Data Science Intro of Nanjing University.

+Use Multi-layer Perceptron to predict customer credit type with given dataset.